7h3v01c3/tutorials/windows_divi_wallet_recovery_in_divi_desktop_application.md

 ## Final Steps:

+**DONT FORGET TO SET A PASSWORD**

 1. Let the Divi Desktop Application sync completely and wait for your coins to appear in the **Total Balance** (top left).
+2. Set a Password for Divi Desktop (follow the process)
-2. Close the Divi Desktop Application.
+3. Close the Divi Desktop Application.
-3. Close the Windows Terminal.
+4. Close the Windows Terminal.

-> **Note:** For the Final Steps, step 2 must happen before closing the terminal (step 3)—do not change the order!
+> **Note:** For the Final Steps, step 3 must happen before closing the terminal (step 4)—do not change the order!

 You're all set at recovering your Divi wallet in the Divi Desktop Application.